First Presbyterian Church of Berkeley

 - Pray for a congregant who is a hospital chaplain, for ongoing resilience in the face of working with people in intense grief, and that he could let go and not carry it himself.
 Pray for protection as he is feeling vulnerable as he also deals with staff who are working with COVID-19 patients, and for protection for his health and that of his family.

-UPDATE 8/5: Pray for continued strength and protection as the number of patient in local hospitals with COVID has increased.
+UPDATE 8/5: Pray for continued strength and protection as the number of patients in local hospitals with COVID has increased.

 - Pray for our congregation that we will come out of this crisis stronger than when we went into it, experiencing God’s power in a new way, strengthening our bonds and deepening our love, that we may be generous in our love toward one another and the community around us.